 Comments on the described work, with the reference number, should reach this office no later than the expiration date of this Public Notice to become part of the record and be considered in the decision.
-Please contact Shane McCoy at (907) 753-2715, or by email at shane.m.mccoy@usace.army.mil if further information is desired concerning this notice.
+Please contact Shane McCoy at (907) 753-2715, toll free from within Alaska at (800) 478-2712, by fax at (907) 753-5567, or by email at shane.m.mccoy@usace.army.mil if further information is desired concerning this notice.